cman81/family-to-do/KANBAN.md

 # Kanban

 ## To Do
-- Add a task
 - Mark a task as complete
 - View task details
 - Edit task details
 - Delete a task

 ## Doing
-- Retrieve tasks from the DB
+- Add a task to a task list

 ## Done
 - Render a list of incomplete tasks with: name, due date (as necessary), more details (as necessary)
+- Retrieve tasks from the DB